What are your rental fees?

 Do you offer discounts for University of Iowa groups and non-profits?

 University of Iowa departments and offical student groups receive reduced fees for rentals, and some daytime events have no fee.
 Non-profits receive reduced rental fees for events.
-For more information about fee structures, contact the visitor services coordinator at 319.335.2010.
+For more information about fee structures, contact the Event Coordinator at 319.335.2010.

 What hours can I hold my event?